Works in Progress and Forthcoming

 Published Articles and Book Chapters

-In press.
+2019.
 “Modern Jain Yoga.”
 Brill’s Encyclopedia of Jainism.
 Edited by Knut A. Jacobsen, John E. Cort, Paul Dundas, and Kristi L. Wiley.
 Leiden, The Netherlands: Brill.

 2018.
 “Yogi Superman, Master Capitalist: Bikram Choudhury and the Religion of Commercial Spirituality.”
 Being Spiritual but not Religious: Past, Present, and Future(s).
 Edited by William B. Parsons.
 New York: Routledge.